heritai/adoptima-marketing-dashboard/README.md

 -   Plan for seasonal changes and unexpected market threats with data-backed foresight and confidence.

 ### 4. Model Performance
--   Understand which features and channels are the primary drivers of your marketing success.
+-   Understand which features and channels are the primary drivers of marketing success.
 -   View model accuracy and reliability metrics to build trust and transparency in the predictions.
 -   Gain deeper insights into individual channel effectiveness and their complex interplay.

 ## 🔧 Customization

-AdOptima is designed to be extensible:
+AdOptima is designed to be easily extensible:

 ### Adding New Channels
-1. Update `data_generator.py` to include data for your new marketing channel.
+1. Update `data_generator.py` to include data for the new marketing channel.
 2. Modify `data_prep.py` to correctly process and incorporate the new features.
 3. Update relevant visualization functions in `visualization.py` to display the new channel.

 ### Modifying Models
 1. Integrate new machine learning models or custom logic within `campaign_model.py`.
-2. Update the model selection mechanism in `app.py` to utilize your new models.
+2. Update the model selection mechanism in `app.py` to utilize the new models.
-3. Add corresponding performance metrics and visualizations for your added models.
+3. Add corresponding performance metrics and visualizations for the added models.

 ### Styling
 -   Modify the CSS within `app.py` or create a separate CSS file for custom styling.